ITT23/assignment-07-touch-device-schreinermueller/documentation.md

 Usage Guide: <br>
-Default value for the video id of the camera us 2.
+Default value for the video id of the camera is 2.
 If you want to test it with a recorded video, you can insert the path to the video instead of the video id in touch-input.py.
 To start the detection of the fingertips, run touch-input.py and place touch the glass surface.
 If you want to receive DIPPID events, you can also tun the DIPPID_receiver.py, which prints out a dictionary of the events that were detected in the current frame.